ironsilk/mSquaredPlex/readme.md

 ## TODO

 - Torrents download status for each user
+- notification when movie was downloaded
 - Download a CSV with my database - ratings and views
 - Upload Netflix view history :X and integrate it.
 - Joke engine - send random jokes to random users.
 - reccomend a movie
 - Show my watchlist
-- notification when movie was downloaded
 - see if we need to manually add movies to plex
+- ask user who asked for download and didnt watch the movie before deletion and maybe confirm in with the admin.
 - add functionality to say you've watched the movie with someone else so they also get notification to rate the movie (meh, maybe)
+- fix autoscan, not working right now